Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Campaign Introduction.md

->[!cite|clean]+ The Seekers, Azur-Aulihrun Chapter
+>[!cite|clean]+ The Seekers, Azulihrun Chapter
-><div class="pf2block" style="width: 100%; margin:  auto"> <div class="d-flex"> <h1>The Seekers, Azur-Aulihrun Chapter </h1> <h2 class="ml-auto">organization  7</h2> </div> <div style="background: transparent; height: 2px; margin: 0px 0px 0.2rem;"></div> <div style="" class="pf-trait pf-trait-edge">&nbsp;</div> <div class="pf-trait pf-trait-align">ng</div> <div class="pf-trait pf-trait-size">small</div> <div style="" class="pf-trait">intelligence</div> <div style="" class="pf-trait">academic</div> <div style="" class="pf-trait pf-trait-edge">&nbsp;</div> <div class="text-pf"> <p class="hang"><strong>Scope and Influence</strong> local(Azur-Aulihrun; moderate), national(Pharousia; weak)</p> <p class="hang"><strong>Goals</strong> protect the civilians against supernatural threats by hunting abominations and specters, cleaning up accidents, recovering misused magical artifacts, apprehending rogue mages, as well as investigating unexplained phenomenons. </p> <div style="background: #cccccc; height: 2px; margin: 1px 0; border-bottom: 1px solid #00000066"></div> <p class="hang"><strong>Headquarters</strong> Azure Quill, Azur-Aulihrun (front operation as a news and private eye agency)</p> <p class="hang"><strong>Key Members</strong> Phrousia Chapter Master Viola Whytebourne, Field Captain Azarath al-Sayed,  Lorekeeper Uranus Ishkawa, Seeker Ebith Sereni, Quartermaster Quinn Qulrudae </p> <p class="hang"><strong>Allies</strong> Emissaries of the Starkeeper, Phrousian Sovereign and Cerulean Chamber, The Red Hart Tavern, local spiritmancers</p> <p class="hang"><strong>Enemies</strong> Steel Syndicate, Ashen Circle, Churches and cults that worship or use abominations or specters for harm.</p> <p class="hang"><strong>Assets</strong> sponsorship from the Sovereign, Azure Quill Newspaper and Private Investigation, magic items in the Vault of Wonders (guardianship granted by the Sovereign), training</p> <p class="hang"><strong>Membership Requirements</strong> have previous supernatural experience, know the existence of the Seekers, and pass the Rites of Initiation</p> <p class="hang"><strong>Values</strong> magical aptitude, decisive thinking, camaraderie, cooperation, containing danger, secrecy, pragmatism, dedication</p> <p class="hang"><strong>Anathema</strong> abandoning civilians in danger, cowardice, not improve one's magical and combat ability, let magical threat run wild, hurting the powerless</p> <div style="background: #cccccc; height: 2px; margin: 1px 0; border-bottom: 1px solid #00000066"></div> <p><em>Abomination hunters who wield spells and sword to protect the realm from magical threats.</em></p> </div> </div>
+><div class="pf2block" style="width: 100%; margin:  auto"> <div class="d-flex"> <h1>The Seekers, Azulihrun Chapter </h1> <h2 class="ml-auto">organization  7</h2> </div> <div style="background: transparent; height: 2px; margin: 0px 0px 0.2rem;"></div> <div style="" class="pf-trait pf-trait-edge">&nbsp;</div> <div class="pf-trait pf-trait-align">ng</div> <div class="pf-trait pf-trait-size">small</div> <div style="" class="pf-trait">intelligence</div> <div style="" class="pf-trait">academic</div> <div style="" class="pf-trait pf-trait-edge">&nbsp;</div> <div class="text-pf"> <p class="hang"><strong>Scope and Influence</strong> local(Azulihrun; moderate), national(Pharousia; weak)</p> <p class="hang"><strong>Goals</strong> protect the civilians against supernatural threats by hunting abominations and specters, cleaning up accidents, recovering misused magical artifacts, apprehending rogue mages, as well as investigating unexplained phenomenons. </p> <div style="background: #cccccc; height: 2px; margin: 1px 0; border-bottom: 1px solid #00000066"></div> <p class="hang"><strong>Headquarters</strong> Azure Quill, Azulihrun (front operation as a news and private eye agency)</p> <p class="hang"><strong>Key Members</strong> Phrousia Chapter Master Viola Whytebourne, Field Captain Azarath al-Sayed,  Lorekeeper Uranus Ishkawa, Seeker Ebith Sereni, Quartermaster Quinn Qulrudae </p> <p class="hang"><strong>Allies</strong> Emissaries of the Starkeeper, Phrousian Sovereign and Cerulean Chamber, The Red Hart Tavern, local spiritmancers</p> <p class="hang"><strong>Enemies</strong> Steel Syndicate, Ashen Circle, Churches and cults that worship or use abominations or specters for harm.</p> <p class="hang"><strong>Assets</strong> sponsorship from the Sovereign, Azure Quill Newspaper and Private Investigation, magic items in the Vault of Wonders (guardianship granted by the Sovereign), training</p> <p class="hang"><strong>Membership Requirements</strong> have previous supernatural experience, know the existence of the Seekers, and pass the Rites of Initiation</p> <p class="hang"><strong>Values</strong> magical aptitude, decisive thinking, camaraderie, cooperation, containing danger, secrecy, pragmatism, dedication</p> <p class="hang"><strong>Anathema</strong> abandoning civilians in danger, cowardice, not improve one's magical and combat ability, let magical threat run wild, hurting the powerless</p> <div style="background: #cccccc; height: 2px; margin: 1px 0; border-bottom: 1px solid #00000066"></div> <p><em>Abomination hunters who wield spells and sword to protect the realm from magical threats.</em></p> </div> </div>

 </div></div>

-### Azur-Aulihrun at a Glance
+### Azulihrun at a Glance
-The PCs begin this campaign in Azur-Aulihrun, one of the important location to the industrialization of Cerulium technologies in the Sovereignty of Pharousia, by the north-eastern coasts of Elbon.
+The PCs begin this campaign in Azulihrun, one of the important location to the industrialization of Cerulium technologies in the Sovereignty of Pharousia, by the north-eastern coasts of Elbon.
 While the adventures might lead you outside of the city, the majority of the first arc would provide you with ample opportunity to explore the city that birthed Arcane Revolution.
-Whether your character is Azur-Aulihrun-born, a first- or second-generation immigrant, or a total newcomer, it's worthwhile to master some of the basic nomenclature in the Cerulean City.
+Whether your character is Azulihrun-born, a first- or second-generation immigrant, or a total newcomer, it's worthwhile to master some of the basic nomenclature in the Cerulean City.

-- [ ] #task Insert Erythea world map and Azur-Aulihrun region map.
+- [ ] #task Insert Erythea world map and Azulihrun region map.

 This section will only cover important concept and terms that's connected to the start of the story.
-You can find more detailed information on the people and locations of the city in the location article of [[01 World of Erythea/Atlas/Eblon/Pharousia/Azur-Aulihrun\|Azur-Aulihrun, the Cerulean City]].
+You can find more detailed information on the people and locations of the city in the location article of [[01 World of Erythea/Atlas/Ebolon/Pharousia/Azulihrun\|Azulihrun, the Cerulean City]].

+#### Azulihrun in Pharousia
+While Azulihrun is not the capital of Pharousia, it has always been the country's crown jewel of culture and trade.
+Azulihrun sits in the in the center of the Aurum Trail -  a bustling trade route stretching across various nations in Aerawan and Ebolon,  from Kadiya and Xia-Zhou, to Pharousia, Dorn, Nephara, and Qahalim.

+Now with the Arcane revolution, the city has also become a industrial center of progress and innovation, and contributed greatly to the spread of Arcane Technology along the Aurum Trail.
+Following the various important Cerulium inventions, Silverthorn Arcane Institute of Azulihrun has since become one of the most prominent arcane academies in the world, surpassing even the Royal Conservatory in Vashem, the Capital of Pharousia.

+To name a few inventions that was conceived in the Cerulean City - Cerulium carriage that levitates in the air with magical wheels, mechanical servants and companions that follows simple command, arcane telescope that sees far into the horizon and can track the trail of stars.
+Silverthorn also has the most authority on Cerulium transportation - such as trains and airship.

+Other than being the center of Cerulium industry, Azulihrun is also the most cosmopolitan city in Pharousia, and even more so since the revolution.
+Flooded with arcane scholars and workers seeking opportunities, the metropolis grows exponentially in the last five years to keep up with the immigrant from the surrounding region.
+The constant territorial conflicts between [[01 World of Erythea/Atlas/Ebolon/Caelindor\|Caelindor]], [[01 World of Erythea/Atlas/Ebolon/Valcour\|Valcour]] and its neighboring nations has always been a constant source of immigrants and refugees for Pharousia, and many of them now came to Azulihrun seeking a new life.

+Azulihrun sits along the coast of Jade Sea and is divided by the roaring Morrowind River into the lower-middle class side of the city known as the Azul and the noble and wealthy side of Aulihrun.
+The river feeds water into factory machineries while allowing goods to be shipped efficiently.
+Its major exports are Cerulium technology, fish, and culture in the form of entertainment and art.

+#### Skyspire
+The Sovereign Emre Sarayli has recently initiated a national construction project called the Skyspires, a network of artificial towers built with the most advanced Cerulium technology.
+These towers will be capable of transmitting sensory magic, such as images and sound.

+Azulihrun will be the site of the first tower of its kind, while subsequent towers are planned to be constructed across the continent.

-#### Azur-Aulihrun Stats
+#### Azulihrun Stats

 <div class="transclusion internal-embed is-loaded"><div class="markdown-embed">